Larger Quantities, Lower Prices

 It is referred to as among the most attractive in Illinois.
 Currently, they have become packing materials, hanging basket liners, terrariums, and soil potted plants covers.

 It is easy to grow and maintain and does not take a lot of care.
-It does great when added to various soils and can adapt very well.
+It does excellently when added to various soils and can adapt very well.